 ii.
 Identification of Any Non-Compliance with the MSM and the ECR iii.
-A description of the Amount and Circumstances Surrounding the Non- Compliance, the Remedial Measures and their Effectiveness iv.
+A description of the Amount and Circumstances Surrounding the Non-Compliance, the Remedial Measures and their Effectiveness iv.
 Where the Non-Compliance has not been Resolved, a Description of the Amount of the Non-Compliance c.
 Approved Internal Capital Model ix.
 Subsequent Events a.
-Description, Date and Impact of Significant Events on Most Recent Financial Condition Report subsidiary of FGP, under the intercompany liquidity agreement.
-The Company repaid these loans during the second quarter of 2023.
+Description, Date and Impact of Significant Events on Most Recent Financial Condition Report b.
+Any Other Material Information

 Not applicable.
-The Company was compliant with the MSM and the ECR as of December 31, 2022.
+The Company was compliant with the MSM and the ECR as of December 31, 2023.